 Atlantic herring is one of nearly 200 herring species in the family Clupeidae.
 Herring populations are naturally highly variable, possibly due to changing environmental conditions.
 Fishing can exacerbate this variability.

 New England fishermen have been harvesting herring since the late 19th century.
 Until the late 1950s, annual harvests averaged 60,000 metric tons.
 Foreign fleets entered the fishery in the mid-1900s and heavily fished the herring resource, with harvests peaking at 470,000 metric tons in 1968.
 Combined with herring’s natural population changes, these excessive, unsustainable harvests led to a collapse of the offshore herring fishery in the 1970s.
-Right around this time, in 1976, Congress passed the Magnuson-Stevens Act, the legislation the drives fishery management in the United States.
+Right around this time, in 1976, Congress passed the Magnuson-Stevens Act, the legislation that drives fishery management in the United States.
 Under this new legislation, fishery managers phased out foreign fishing and implemented measures to regulate domestic fisheries.
 Under these regulations, herring began to rebuild in the late 1980s.

 LOCATION & HABITAT